NSF Graduate Research Fellowship Program: Application requirements

 The competition is open to U.S. citizens and national and permanent residents who are enrolled or intend to be enrolled in full-time research-based graduate programs in an eligible STEM field.
-Undergraduates seniors and bachelor degree holders may apply before enrolling in a degree granting graduate program, however once enrolled in a graduate program graduate students are limited to only one application submitted their first or beginning of their second year.
+Undergraduates seniors and bachelor degree holders may apply before enrolling in a degree granting graduate program, however once enrolled in a graduate program graduate students are limited to only one application submitted their first year.
 Generally applicants cannot have a masters or professional degree when applying, unless returning after two or more years and not enrolled in a graduate program.
+In 2025, NSF changed the eligibility requirements making second-year graduate students and people already holding a graduate degree ineligible to apply for the grant.

 In order to apply, the applicant must submit biographical information, undergraduate and graduate transcripts where applicable, three letters of recommendation, and two essays: a personal statement with relevant experience and a research proposal stating future goals.

 Applications are typically due in late October, with different deadlines for different scientific fields.
 Letters of recommendation are typically due in early November.
 Fellows and students selected for Honorable Mention are usually notified in April of the year following their application.
 Together, the Fellows and Honorable Mention students make up about the top 30% of applicants with around 2,000 each.
+However, in the 2025 cycle, only 1,000 fellowships was awarded and with 3,000 applicants selected for Honorable Mention.
+Two months after the award announcement, an addition 500 fellowships were awarded to applicants who initially got an Honorable Mention, with none of the additional awardees in the life sciences.